-Error message AGBT FIFO overflow indicates that TriCore’s internal FIFO overflowed, which means that in a short period of time too many trace messages were written into FIFO.
+Error message AGBT FIFO overflow indicates that TriCore’s internal FIFO overflowed, which means that in a short time too many trace messages were written into FIFO.

-Below steps explain on the TC3xx example how to define custom triggers, use algorithmic approach, halving the range to find one problematic function.
+The below steps explain in the TC3xx example how to define custom triggers, use an algorithmic approach, halving the range to find one problematic function.

 If an application has two or more functions that generate too many trace messages in a wider range, refer to this topic.

-Such bursts of data can be prevented by excluding recording of the code that generates too many trace messages in a short period of time.
+Such bursts of data can be prevented by excluding recording of the code that generates too many trace messages in a short time.

-Custom trigger will generate an event and enable program tracing only when CPU executes code outside, e.g. 0x800E50E0-0x800E51E0 address span:
+The custom trigger will generate an event and enable program tracing only when the CPU executes code outside, e.g. 0x800E50E0-0x800E51E0 address span:

 2. Set ptu_trig_0 to 0x800E50E0 <= IP <= 0x800E51E0 in the Trigger section.